 Pfeiffer had a small part in 1980's Falling in Love Again, but had a breakthrough with Grease 2.
 While the sequel to the hit musical proved to be commercially and critically disappointing, it helped introduce movie-goers to Pfeiffer.
 She soon moved on to the now-classic crime drama Scarface (1983), and showed critics that she could hold her own, starring opposite acting powerhouse Al Pacino.

 Over the next few years, Pfeiffer took on a variety of roles.
+She starred as the tragically cursed lover Isabeau opposite Rutger Hauer and Matthew Broderick in the fantasy adventure film Ladyhawke (1985).
 She played one of the title characters in 1987's The Witches of Eastwick, with Cher and Susan Sarandon.
 Turning to historical drama, she starred in Dangerous Liaisons (1988), opposite John Malkovich and Glenn Close.
 In Liaisons, Pfeiffer plays an unwitting pawn in a bet between Malkovich's and Close's characters.
 For her performance, she received her first Academy Award nomination.

 Pfeiffer showed off her comedic side by starring in the 1988 comedy Married to the Mob.
 Two years later, she won wide acclaim as a sultry singer in The Fabulous Baker Boys, starring opposite real-life brothers Beau and Jeff Bridges.
 For the 1991 romantic comedy Frankie and Johnny, Pfeiffer tried to tone down her remarkable good looks to play a lonely waitress who gets involved with another restaurant employee (Al Pacino).
 She quickly turned up the heat with Tim Burton's Batman Returns (1992), in which Michael Keaton plays the title character.
 For the film, Pfeiffer tackled a legendary villainess, "Catwoman," and more was made of her skin-tight suit than her performance.